vidaud/seta/seta-doc/docs/faqs/faqs.md

 ??? abstract "How can I refine the results of my search?"

     1. From the ^^Search^^ page.
-    2. Launch a search a new section with the results will appear below the search box.
+    2. Launch a search, a new section with the results will appear below the search box.
     3. In the left side of the new section there is a side bar with two tabs: ^^Refine Search^^ and ^^Post Search^^.

     In tab ^^Refine Search^^ you can see the list of filters available to apply to the search query: